ridwanbahtiar15/Tickitz-Frontend/README.md

 # Tickitz Frontend

-A project coffe shop, build with using React JS & TailwindCSS
+A project Movie Ticket, build with using React JS & TailwindCSS

 ---